kuv2707/Chess-JS/README.md

 Being hosted at: https://kuv2707.github.io/Chess-JS/

-Rules of the game are not yet imposed.
+Rules of the game are not yet implemented.